Seby Zavala Player Props: White Sox vs. Cardinals

-Seby Zavala -- with a slugging percentage of .625 in his past 10 games, including two home runs -- will be in action for the Chicago White Sox versus the St. Louis Cardinals, with Miles Mikolas on the mound, on July 8 at 2:10 PM ET.
+Seby Zavala -- with a slugging percentage of .583 in his past 10 games, including two home runs -- will be in action for the Chicago White Sox versus the St. Louis Cardinals, with Steven Matz on the hill, on July 9 at 2:10 PM ET.

-In his most recent game, he had two hits (going 2-for-3 with a double) against the Blue Jays.
+He had a hitless performance in his last game (0-for-2) against the Cardinals.

 Seby Zavala Game Info & Props vs. the Cardinals